LBC-LNBio/KVFinder-web/docs/_sources/_http_client/index.rst.txt

 This client provides an example of a template in Python that can be run to access our web service and parse the output data.
 It is composed of two objects:

 - ``KVJob``: create a job using a pdb file with hard-coded parameters;
-- ``KVHTTPClient``: create the HTTP client with server url and port and methods to run, submit and get results of a job.
+- ``KVClient``: create the HTTP client with server url and port and methods to run, submit and get results of a job.

 Installation
 ------------